polished85/flow-router-intro/README.md

 ```

 ### Dynamic Routes
 Dynamic Routes allow us to pass parameters into the URL.
-In a route definition, parameters are identified by ":". e.g. If our route definition is "/articles/:articleId", and our route is "/articles/123", the "articleId" parameter is "123".
+In a route definition, parameters are identified by a colon ":". e.g. If our route definition is "/articles/:articleId", and our route is "/articles/123", the "articleId" parameter is "123".

 A popular patten in Meteor is to pass a mongo document's ID as a parameter.
 In our article example, this would identify which article in the DB we want to render.
 The following route defenition shows how we would render an individual article.
 ```